 Your daughter has announced that she’s getting a piercing.
 Depending on her age this may not be as easy as she thinks.
 Our issue arose when our daughter was around 16.
 This is how we talked through the issue.

 So your daughter wants a piercing.
-Initially my first reaction was a strong No. But I told her that I would do some research and then decide.
-Here's some questions I came up against.
+Initially, my first reaction to a piercing was a strong No. I told our daughter that I would do some research and then decide.
+Here are some questions I came up against.

 This is a big decision as a parent because once you agree, there’s always the possibility of being asked to allow another and another.